 - A new installment with RecordType ‘Payable’ is created with status ‘Paid’

 - A new payment with a negative amount for the charge is created under the installment.

-The transaction sub-element record is set to ‘Matched.’
-The installment and the transaction sub-element are related via a lookup on the installment, allowing you to create comprehensive reports to detail the charged amount per bank.
+When transaction sub-element record is set to Matched, the installment and the transaction sub-element are related via a lookup on the installment, allowing you to create comprehensive reports to detail the charged amount per bank.
 The transaction sub-element contains the originating party.
 Usually this is provided in the form of a BIC for the charging bank.